bluegrassdigital/docshub/docs/CODE.md

 #### adjust-height (codeembed attribute)
-Will adjust height to fit the content (up to the height defined in the ssize attribute)
+Will adjust height to fit the content (up to the height defined in the size attribute).

 #### min-height (codeembed attribute)
 Minimum height of iframe.
 If you're rendering something that expends on interaction (like a menu or accordion) you might need this attribute to set a minimum height.